MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/aa4am/branching-and-merging.md

 ![Branching and Merging Strategy](../media/branching-and-merging-example.png)

-### HR Team
+### Human Resources Team

-The HR team manages one Azure DevOps git repository that stores each solution as a folder within the repository.
-This approach allows Advanced Makers in the HR team to see and collaborate on HR related solutions.
+The Human Resources team manages one Azure DevOps git repository that stores each solution as a folder within the repository.
+This approach allows Advanced Makers in the HR team to see and collaborate on Human Resources related solutions.

 #### Steps